A 30 day review is a performance review conducted at the end of an employee’s first 30 days with an organization.

 Before the review

-• Be clear about the purpose of the review.
-What does the organization want out of a 30 day review?
+- Be clear about the purpose of the review.
+What is the main goal of your 3o-day review?
 What should an employee take from it?
-Defining a clear purpose helps you shape the questions asked during the review.
+Defining a clear purpose helps you shape the questions you ask.

-• Standardize your review process.
-Developing an outline of questions to ask all new employees at the 30 day review saves you time and ensures the process is applied equally.
+- Standardize your review process.
+Developing a list of questions ahead of time saves you time and ensures the process is applied equally to all employees.

 During the review

-• Do them in person.
-While you can set up an automated form to conduct an online review, 30 day reviews are best done in person.
-This gives you a further opportunity to connect and build rapport with your new hire.
+- Do them in person.
+While you can set up an automated form to conduct an online review, reviews are best done in person.
+This gives you a further opportunity to connect and build rapport with your new hires.
 Where it’s not possible to do a face-to-face meeting, a review can also be conducted via video call.

 After the review

-• Keep a record of the review and your employees’ responses.
-Aside from being useful for HR recordkeeping purposes, you can then revisit them during their 60 and 90 day review to ensure any issues have been addressed and objectives have been met.
+- Keep a record of the review and your employees’ responses.
+Aside from being useful for HR record-keeping, you can then revisit evaluation records during 60 and 90-day review to ensure issues have been addressed and objectives have been met.
+Upload employee evaluations into a digital knowledge base so they’re stored safely and you can revisit them at any time.

 Potential questions you can ask include: